Luzifer/git-recurse-status/README.md

   - `behind` - Remote has new commits (remote repository is not automatically fetched!)
   - `uptodate` - No known changes against remote
 - By local changes:
-  - `unknown` - There are files not yet known to git
+  - `untracked` - There are files not yet known to git
   - `added` - Local files are added to the index but not yet committed
   - `modified` - Local files are modified but not added to the index
   - `removed` - Local files were removed but not yet deleted from the index
   - `deleted` - Files are marked to be removed in the index
   - `stashed` - You have changes in the stash
   - `changed` - Shortcut for all local changes at once
+- Other filters
+  - `remote` - Repositories having a remote named "origin" set

 All filters mentioned above are extendable with the prefix `no-` to negate them (example: `no-changes`).